Tea set on a table

 TEA llogo

-The Group Executive Evaluators Network (GrEEN TEA) serves as the Executive Committee or Steering Committee of the Tobacco Evaluator Alliance (TEA).
+GrEEN TEA serves as the Executive Committee or Steering Committee of the Tobacco Evaluator Alliance (TEA).
 GrEEN TEA is composed of 5-7 tobacco-funded project evaluators in California, external and internal evaluators, with diverse backgrounds and varying levels of experience.

 Current members: